Bostonhacks/bostonhacks-api/README.md

 ## Testing
 Testing is done with Supertest and Jest.
 Run tests locally with `npm run test:dev`

+## Validation
+Zod is used for input validation

 # Deployment
 Deployment can be done either direct code deploy or Dockerized.
 The Dockerfile along with the root directory is all you need to give a hosting service to start the server.
 Currently, the server is running as a Docker container in a cloud hosting provider.